eszpee/GhostThemes/packages/journal/AIDoc.md

   - Navigation layout options (Logo on the left, Logo in the middle, Stacked)
   - Title font options (Modern sans-serif, Elegant serif)
   - Body font options (Modern sans-serif, Elegant serif)

+## Custom Templates

+### Alternative Templates and Post List Templates

+#### New Homepage Design (index-new.hbs)

+A redesigned homepage template that features a simplified post list layout.
+This template is intended to be the new main design once approved.
+Features include:

+- Simple chronological list of all published posts
+- Clean design focused on content
+- Just titles and publication dates
+- Dark mode compatibility
+- Currently not active (requires Ghost configuration to activate)

 ## Development Guidelines